donatik27/frontends/src/assets/blog/data-availability-4844.md

 - **OP:** Optimistic mechanisms are based on fraud proofs.
 The idea is that if a rollup operator submits an invalid state transition to the L1 rollup contract, people are incentivized to prove this violation to the contract and get rewarded.
 Therefore, **if we assume that someone can monitor the rollup chain at any time (albeit with some delay), the integrity of the execution is guaranteed.**
 As long as there is no invalid state transition, L1 never has to execute any of the rollup transactions; that’s where the users get their cost savings.
 In contrast, should a rollup operator attest to an invalid state transition, it is imperative for someone to construct and present a fraud-proof within a designated time frame; otherwise, the invalid state transition will irrevocably be finalized.
 Note that the rollup chain full-state has to be available (or recoverable) to the watchers, otherwise they can’t even recognize an invalid state transition.
 - **ZK:** Succinct proofs of validity are stronger, in the sense that they do not rely on an incentivized actor to watch the chain.
-The inner working of these proofs are more complicated and utilize [cryptographic](https://scroll.io/blog/proofGeneration) [magic](https://scroll.io/blog/kzg), but what they achieve is simple, mathematically proving that the new state of the rollup chain is the result of correct execution.
+The inner working of these proofs is more complicated and utilize [cryptographic](https://scroll.io/blog/proofGeneration) [magic](https://scroll.io/blog/kzg), but what they achieve is simple, mathematically proving that the new state of the rollup chain is the result of correct execution.
 That means even if the full-state of the rollup chain is never available, the **integrity of execution is always guaranteed**.

 **This article will focus on rollups with succinct proofs.**